kexiZeroing/kexiZeroing.github.io/src/posts/learn-from-advent-of-vue-2022.md

 }
 ```

 [VueUse](https://github.com/vueuse/vueuse) is a collection of essential Vue composition utilities for Vue 2 and 3.
+Check the most recent update in [v10.0.0](https://github.com/vueuse/vueuse/releases/tag/v10.0.0).

 > It looks like most devs prefer the Composition API, but many are stuck with the Options API in order to support legacy projects.
 Many are slowly refactoring a codebase from Options API towards using Composition API.
 Some are using a hybrid approach — Options API with a `setup` section so they can leverage VueUse and other composables for reusability.